Patricio Toledo

-Patricio Toledo (born 14 July 1962) is a Chilean retired footballer who played as a goalkeeper during his career.
+Patricio Armando Toledo Toledo (born 14 July 1962) is a Chilean retired footballer who played as a goalkeeper during his career.
 He obtained 19 caps for the Chile national side, making his debut on 9 April 1991.
 His last game with the Chile national team was on 18 May 1994 against Argentina in Santiago.

+Coaching career

+Toledo has served as a goalkeeping coach for Audax Italiano and the Palestino under-20 team.

+Personal life

+Toledo suffered a myocardial infarction during the match in honor of the retired players and former Universidad Católica team captains Cristián Álvarez, José Pedro Fuenzalida and Milovan Mirosevic, on 28 September 2025.
+He was discharged five days later.